-- a description of the concerns (e.g. physical injuries, student behaviour) - the source of those concerns (e.g. observation, report from child or another person) - the actions taken as a result of the concerns (e.g. consultation with the principal, report to the Department of Families, Fairness and Housing (DFFH) Child Protection).
+- a description of the concerns (e.g. physical injuries, student behaviour) - the source of those concerns (e.g. observation, report from child or another person) - the actions taken as a result of the concerns (e.g. consultation with the principal, report to DFFH Child Protection).

-The template provided in [PROTECT: Responding to Suspected Student Sexual Offending: Template for Victorian Schools](#) can be used.
+The template provided in [PROTECT: Responding to Suspected Child Abuse: A Template for all Victorian Schools](#) can be used.